HaykuhiMk/Basic-Search-Engine/GUI-version/README.md

 ## Features

-- **Indexing:** Efficiently indexes all `.txt` files within a selected directory, tracking word occurrences in each file.
-- **Search Functionality:** Allows users to search for multiple words simultaneously and retrieves relevant files sorted by relevance.
+- **Indexing:** The search engine can index all text files (.txt) within a selected folder.
+When files are indexed, the search engine reads the content, extracts individual words, and keeps track of their occurrence counts.
+Each word is stored in a dictionary with the file name and count information, allowing for quick and efficient searches.
+- **Search Functionality:** The search engine allows users to input a search query consisting of one or more words.
+It performs a search on the indexed files and returns results showing the number of matches for each file.
+The results are displayed in order of relevance (files with the highest number of occurrences are shown first).
 - **Graphical User Interface (GUI):** Built with Tkinter, providing an intuitive and responsive user experience.
+The graphical interface runs in full-screen mode by default but can be toggled using the Esc key.
+The GUI provides several widgets such as buttons, input fields, and text areas that allow the user to perform tasks like indexing files, searching, and viewing results in a user-friendly way.
-- **View File Content:** Users can view the full content of any indexed file directly within the application.
+- **View File Content:** The GUI also provides a feature where users can select an indexed file and view its content.
+This makes it easy for users to see the full text of files that match their search query, all from within the same interface.
 - **Real-time Feedback:** Displays indexing progress and search status updates to keep users informed.
+- **Error Handling and User Feedback:** The project includes robust error handling for scenarios such as invalid folder paths, non-existent files, and other common issues.
+It provides clear messages to the user when issues occur and ensures a smooth experience by giving feedback for each action performed (e.g., when files are successfully indexed or when no search results are found).

 ## Demo